braingram/pywaveclus/README.rst

 ======
-Python port of WaveClus Matlab spike sorting package
+Python module for spike sorting
 ======

-This python package is (mostly) a port of WaveClus to python.
+This python package is (partially) a port of WaveClus to python.

 What is WaveClus
 ------